zandelisenekal/terminal_app_plant_pet/README.md

 The plant will incur pests, increasing the pest variable, when the plant is placed in the sun (outside) for longer that 2 days.
 The user will be notified that some pests are inhabiting the plant when the plant has been placed in the sun outside.
 The user will then be able to treat the plant with pesticides which will decrease the pests variable to 0.
 Once the user treats the plant with pesticides the plant's growth will increase.

+4. Name

+The user will be able to pick a name for their plant at the beginning of a new game.

 #### User interaction and User experience

 When the game is started/opened, the user will be asked if they want to begin a new game.
-The user will have the options to choose either yes or no. If 'yes' is selected the game start and call on the New_game class.
-The New_game class will have required all other classes for the game to be executed.
+The user will have the options to choose either yes or no. If 'yes' is selected the game starts and call on the New_game method.

-The user will be introduced to their new Plant Pet and will be asked to give it a name.
+The user will be introduced to their new Plant Pet and will be told what the goal of the game is.
 From there the game simulation begins.

-The user will be given the main menu which will have the following options: water, feed, move to sun or shade, treat with pesticides and help.
+The user will be given the main menu which will have the following options: water, give fertilization, move outside in the sun and help.
 The user will then have to choose what they want to do with their plant.
 This will be done by entering the number that corresponds to the feature that they want to use.

-After the user has picked a feature to use, a message will be displayed to the user accordingly  and the corresponding variable and growth level of the plant will be updated.
+After the user has picked a feature to use, a message will be displayed to the user accordingly and the water level and growth level of the plant will be updated.
 For example if the user chooses to water the plant, the game will output a message to the user that the plant has been watered.
 The water_level variable will automatically be updated as well as the growth_level variable.

-The user will continuously loop through the main menu until the plant either grows a flower and the user wins (when growth_level is 50) or until the plant dies from poor care.
+The user will continuously loop through the main menu until the plant either grows a flower and the user wins (when growth_level is 10) or until the plant dies from poor care.

 The user can choose the help option at anytime during the game which will then display a description to the user of how to use the game and how to choose which options.